Trismegiste/WamBundle/README.md

 A Warren Abstract Machine (WAM) is a virtual machine for Prolog (like a JVM for Java).
-Today, this thing would be called a "PVM" (Prolog Virtual Machine) but at the Old Ages, when one programmer can change the face of the (computer) world, it is named by its maker.
+Today, this thing would be called a "PVM" (Prolog Virtual Machine) but at the Old Ages, when one programmer can change the face of the (computer) world, it was named by its maker.

 David Warren wrote in "WAM - A tutorial reconstruction" :